 Because we’re helpful, we decided to share our findings via map… but a quick note about that — not everywhere is included, because some tips are just general neighborhoods, and others, like Graham’s Port Lodge & the restaurant and beaches we visited in Foz, are a drive away from the center of the city.
 All well worth a visit, but not doable if you’re only on foot.

 So, without further ado, here’s what we loved most!

 where we stayed // After flying from our respective cities, we all met at the (1) Pestana Porto Vintage Hotel (Rua da Ribeira Negra 184) for one night before our early morning roadtrip to the Douro.
 The hotel is situated on the (VERY) touristy Praça da Ribeira, so while it’s perfectly located, it’s also a little insane to get in and out the front door — and if you’re on one of the lower floors, the noise level isn’t great.
 We had a stay reminiscent of our Radisson Blu Bratislava experience, but flipped… Carolyn’s night was lackluster to say the least, while Ashley found everything to be pretty seamless.
-It was another reminder that a bad stay doesn’t necessarily mean a bad hotel, but by the time we checked out, we were very ready to head off to a few nights of pure relaxation at our villa.
+It was another reminder that a bad stay doesn’t necessarily mean a bad hotel.
+But, by the time we checked out, we were very ready to go.
+We wanted nothing more than a few nights of pure relaxation at our villa!

 View of our hotel from across the river… it’s somewhere down there on the left side?